jjsch-dev/xml-check-datetime/README.md

 ====

-xml_datetime.py is an open source command line utility in Python to verify the consistency of the IN-2 and API-400x equipment history files obtained with the itk_tool application.
+xml_datetime.py is Python open source command line utility to verify the consistency of history files obtained with the itk_tool application from IN-2 and API-400x devices.

-It mainly checks the validity of the date and time and that the sequence is ascending.
+It mainly checks the validity of the date and time and that the sequence is ascending, `-f`  `xml file`.

-If the identifiers were generated in the history, (for example incremental by one), it is possible to detect if there are any out of sequence.
+If the identifiers were generated in the history, (for example incremental by one), it is possible to detect if there are any out of sequence, `--card_id`.

-If the identifiers were registered and all the actions in the history were activated, it is possible to detect unaccepted markings.
+If the identifiers were registered and all the actions in the history were activated, it is possible to detect unaccepted markings, `--event_code`.

-In addition to the report in the console, it is possible to generate a file in CSV format, (Comma-separated values) with the command --gen_csv, and in turn it is possible to choose the format of the output file with the configuration file csv_format.js
+In addition to the report in the console, it is possible to generate a file in CSV format, (Comma-separated values) with `--gen_csv`, and in turn it is possible to choose the format of the output file with csv_format.js

 The file has the following structure:
 ```json